Michaelpalacce/HomeLab/Helm/apps/whoogle/README.md

-This chart is used to install whoogle
+This chart is used to install whoogle.